Nanobot567/nanoscrape/README.md

 # nanoscrape
-Simple scraping program that can download webpages, Discord embeds, and more.
+## A simple scraping program that can download webpages, Discord embeds, and more.